mockoon/commons/CONTRIBUTING.md

  - Follow the [build and run instructions](https://github.com/mockoon/mockoon/blob/master/CONTRIBUTING.md) for the main application.

 Run the unit tests and the linter before submitting pull requests. (`npm run test` and `npm run lint`).
+Run the Prettier extension to format code before submitting.
+Either via the VSCode extension, or on the command line (`npx prettier --write ./path/to/code-file.ts`)

 ## Work on your feature or bugfix